maxim2266/FullFIX/doc/doc.md

 }
 ```

-where the clean-up function may look like the following:
+where the clean-up function is trivial and provided here just for the sake of completeness:

 ```c
 void free_new_order_single(new_order_single* order)